DETAILED ACTION

 sending, by the access network device, first location information of the terminal device (At block 303, according to the indicated type of the requested location reporting, the NG-RAN node send location report(s) of the UE to the AMF, para.
 0046).

-However, in the same field of endeavor, Rune discloses determining by the access network device based on information about the geographical location of the terminal device, a tracking area in which the terminal device is located and the first location information includes a first tracking area identity (TAI), and the first TAI identifies the tracking area in which the terminal device is located (the gNB reports to the AMF one out of two or more TAis that are simultaneously broadcast in a cell, based on explicit UE location information (with finer granularity than a cell) received from the UE ( or, in an alternative embodiment, which may be used in multi-beam cells, implicit UE location information based on the beam used for the communication with the UE), para.
+With respect to (a), in the same field of endeavor, Rune discloses determining by the access network device based on information about the geographical location of the terminal device, a tracking area in which the terminal device is located and the first location information includes a first tracking area identity (TAI), and the first TAI identifies the tracking area in which the terminal device is located (the gNB reports to the AMF one out of two or more TAIs that are simultaneously broadcast in a cell, based on explicit UE location information (with finer granularity than a cell) received from the UE ( or, in an alternative embodiment, which may be used in multi-beam cells, implicit UE location information based on the beam used for the communication with the UE), para.
 0065).

 It is desirable to determine by the access network device based on information about the geographical location of the terminal device, a tracking area in which the terminal device is located and the first location information includes a first tracking area identity (TAI), and the first TAI identifies the tracking area in which the terminal device is located because it reduces signaling overhead and UE energy consumption (para.
 0063).
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to employ the teaching of Rune in the method of Ren for the benefit of reducing signaling overhead and UE energy consumption.